atanasyanew/media-server/README.md

       - ``/data/media/movies/``
       - ``/data/media/movies favorite/`` (Optional)
         Have a such folder where all my favorite movies to be in, so if i need to clean up space to inspect only the folder with the movies not in the favorites.
+      - ``/data/media/kids/`` (Optional)
+        Dedicated library for child-friendly titles so Radarr can keep ratings filters and restrictions isolated.

 5. Notifications (Optional)
    Using Telegram, same as configuration described in Prowlarr
 6. Analytics (Optional)